 COOL ANTIOXIDANT POTENTIAL

-HERE’S WHERE YOU CAN HELP. . .
-BE A HEALTH DETECTIVE
+HERE’S WHERE YOU CAN HELP, DEAR READER . . .
+BECOME A HEALTH DETECTIVE

-In the chart below are the health claims we discovered about cucumbers.
+In the chart below are the health claims I and others have discovered about cucumbers.
 Where you see a footnote, you’ll find a link to the source.
-If there is not a footnote, then that means that the specific health claim is made, but no one has been able to locate sources of research or find a credible anecdote to back up the claim.
+If there is not a footnote, then that means that the specific health claim is made, but neither I nor anyone I know has been able to locate sources of research or find a credible anecdote to back up the claim.

 Reported Health Benefit Claims of Cucumber: